ingararntzen/timingdocs/docs/source/dataset.rst

 ..  note::

+    Cue intervals are often derived from timestamps which are also part of cue data.
+This implies that inconsistency may be introduced, if the interval is changed, without also changing the associated timestamps in the data property -- or the other way around.

-    If a cue interval is derived from timestamps which are also part of cue data, interval update (type B) is possible, but likely not advisable, as it introduces inconsistencies between time values in cue interval and cue data.
-Though not criticial for the integrity of the dataset, it might be confusing for users, as timeline playback would not match timestamps values in cue data.
+    Though not criticial for the integrity of the dataset, such inconsistencies might be confusing for users.
+For instance if timeline playback does not match timestamps in cue data.

     Rule of thumb:

-    -   Avoid cue modification type B if timestamps are part of data.
+    -   Avoid cue type B modification if timestamps are part of data.
-    -   Similarly, avoid modification of timestamps in data without modifying the cue interval accordingly (type C).
+    -   Similarly, avoid type C modification of timestamps in data, if cue intervals are derived from these timestamps.

 In summary, the different types of cue arguments are interpreted according to the following table.